Hunstanton Cliffs

-Hunstanton Cliffs is a 4.6 ha biological and geological Site of Special Scientific Interest in Hunstanton in Norfolk.
+Hunstanton Cliffs is a 4.6 ha biological and geological Site of Special Scientific Interest in Hunstanton in Norfolk, England.
 It is a Geological Conservation Review site.

 These eroding cliffs expose a mid-Cretaceous sequence from the Albian to the succeeding Cenomanian around 100 million years ago, with exceptionally rich Albian ammonite fossils.
 Biological interest is provided by a colony of breeding fulmars on the cliff face.

 There is public access to the beach.